Monterey to San Francisco: Pacific Coast Highway Roadtrip Guide

 After passing Big Sur, this day on Pacific Coast Highway can be a little anti-climactic.
 However, you can still see a ton of amazing things, and you will be ending in the famous San Francisco, so that alone is exciting if you have never been.
 A lot of my recommendations here are in Santa Cruz as I love that town, but places like Half Moon Bay should also be explored as well.
 I would love to hear what you like to visit on this stretch of Pacific Coast Highway in the comments as well.
 Here are all my stops.

 I would not leave Monterrey without seeing the famous aquarium, especially if you have children as it is one of the best aquariums I have ever been too.
-They have so much to see that it can be overwhelming if you don’t have a few hours but it is still a great spot.
+They have so much to see that it can be overwhelming if you don’t have a few hours, but it is still a great spot.
 Read more about the aquarium here.

 Glaum Egg Ranch

 If you are camping, then Glaum Egg Ranch would be an excellent stop to get some home-grown organic eggs in a way I guarantee that you have not done before.
-You pay your $4, and the vending machine starts dancing then delivers you two dozen eggs.
+You pay your cash, and the vending machine starts dancing then delivers you two dozen eggs.
 Yes, it is random, but it is fun.
 Read more about the Egg Vending Machine here.

 Seacliff State Beach & Aptos Pier

-Aptos Pier and Seacliff State Beach are a spot that you want to experience.
+Aptos Pier and Seacliff State Beach is a spot that you want to experience.
 At the end of the pier is a massive cement ship that was an amusement park decades ago and now is just sitting there sunk in the water.
-I love this type of stuff, and it is a great place for photography.
+I love this type of stuff, and it is an excellent place for photography.
 Read about Seacliff State Beach here.

 Santa Cruz Mystery Spot

 One of Santa Cruz’s most famous places, the Mystery Spot is a gimmicky place that people love.
-I recommend going with an open mind and just having fun as it is silly but a well worth the $5.
+I recommend going with an open mind and just having fun as it is silly but well worth the cost.
 Read about the Mystery Spot here.